chunngoo23/Customer-Complaint-Product-Prediction/README.md

 ## How can you use this app?
 User can upload textual customer complaint in csv and obtain a product prediction csv file with each original customer complaint aside.
 This file can

-## How did the NLP work in this app?
+## How does the NLP work in this app?
 - word embedding
 - model
 - parameter tunining
+- accuracy